LaurieQiu/LaurieQiu.github.io/_posts/2021-05-31-skateboarding as a way of life.md

 Sometimes, maybe we just need to get the balance right.

----

-I'd like to add that the primary reason I'm into skateboarding culture is because someone I admire is doing it.
+Finally, I'd like to add that the primary reason I'm into skateboarding culture is because someone I admire is doing it.
 I want to be like her.
 And I hope all is well with her.